Freddie Freeman Player Props: Dodgers vs. Mets

 Freddie Freeman At The Plate

-- Freeman has an OPS of .960, fueled by an OBP of .400 to go with a slugging percentage of .560.
-All three of those stats lead Los Angeles hitters this season.
+- Freeman has an OPS of .952, fueled by an OBP of .398 to go with a slugging percentage of .554.
+All three of those stats rank first among Los Angeles hitters this season.

-- Among the qualifying batters, he ranks third in batting average, while his on-base percentage ranks sixth and he is seventh in slugging.
+- Among the qualified hitters in baseball, his batting average ranks fourth, his on-base percentage ranks sixth, and he is seventh in the league in slugging.

-- Freeman enters this game on a seven-game hitting streak.
-In his last outings, he's hitting .450 with three homers.
+- In 78% of his 91 games this season, Freeman has picked up at least one hit.
+He's also had 35 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.